The Most Important Rule You Need To Follow In All Your Relationships.

 “Humans were capable of so many amazing things, but too often they just sit making words, not doing anything” – A Dog’s Purpose

-But believe it or not, it’s actually not the best strategy for our closest relationships.
+But believe it or not, it’s actually not the best strategy for negotiating your most intimate relationships.

 Ask what they like.
 Ask what they don’t like.
 Ask what hurts them.
 Then listen to what they have to say.
 Now, take your turn and do the same.
 Tell them what matters to you.
 What you like and don’t like.
 What you want, need, and what hurts you.
 Teach the other about you and let them teach you about them.